bgoonz/docs-collection/github/issues/tracking-your-work-with-issues/about-issues.md

 ---
 title: About issues
-intro: 'Use {% data variables.product.prodname_github_issues %} to track ideas, feedback, tasks, or bugs for work on {% data variables.product.company_short %}.'
+intro: "Use {% data variables.product.prodname_github_issues %} to track ideas, feedback, tasks, or bugs for work on {% data variables.product.company_short %}."
 redirect_from:
   - /github/managing-your-work-on-github/managing-your-work-with-issues-and-pull-requests/about-issues
   - /articles/creating-issues/